moaathalshaikh/MedEval-LLM-as-a-Judge-Framework-Atividade-2/README.md

 MedEval is a research platform that implements the **LLM-as-a-Judge** paradigm to evaluate Small Language Models (SLMs) on medical question-answering tasks.
 It stores the entire evaluation lifecycle in a PostgreSQL relational database, enabling full traceability and reproducibility.

 > *"It is not enough to evaluate — it is necessary to know **who** evaluated, **when**, and under **what explanatory logic**."*

+The platform was designed and developed by Moaath Almohammad Alshaikh, who built the full-stack system — React frontend, Node.js backend, and PostgreSQL integration — on top of the initial database schema established by Marcelo West.

 > — Prof. Glauco Carneiro

 ---